dw2018-cc5g3/firebox/README.md

 callback has the signature `<callback>(msg, sender)` where `msg` is a firebase stream message and `sender` is the `MailboxSource` that called the callback.

-Inside the callback, access `sender.data` (but don't modify it) to see what data was changed.
+Inside the callback, call `sender.pop_data()` to see what data was changed.
+You only have one chance to do this because the data value in Firebase is deleted when you call `pop_data()`.

+The data returned can be `None`, this indicates that the data was cleared.
+So either there is no valid data from the sink or you never raised the flag and now you are getting a random event.

 Sample callback: